KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

 ---
 **Let's Face a Question**

 `Any Time there's a Differential in Letter frequencies; a leak of information occurs.
-These are caused by repeatation of the encrypted message.
+These are caused by repetition of the encrypted message.
 What does it mean?`

 Ans: With each code there is almost always some form of patters no matter how minor it is.
 Each pattern/unique difference is something that may stand out which will draw the attention to the intercepter's mind that could be dangerous for its privacy.